 - In a large bowl, mix together oats, brown sugar, and flour.

-- Place apples in a greased 9x13 baking dish.
+- Place sliced apples in a greased 9x13 baking dish.

 - Combine sugar and cinnamon in small bowl and sprinkle evenly over apples.

-- Evenly spread oat topping over apples and sugar.
+- Evenly spread oat topping over apples so they are all covered.